Easy access savings accounts

 If you want to save while retaining the ability to access your cash when you need it, you can still get good returns on your savings with an easy access savings account.

-High street banks continue to offer easy access savings accounts at typically lower interest rates than other providers, so ensure you do your homework by viewing and comparing easy access accounts from alternative banks and building societies.
+High street banks typically offer easy access savings accounts at lower interest rates than other providers, so it’s worth seeing what alternative banks and building societies have to offer.
+Our top easy access savings account pays 4.87% AER.

 Want to stay up-to-date with the latest offers and news on savings and easy access accounts each month?